jeffpar/pcjs.v1/blog/2014/09/30/README.md

 	ChipSet.PIC_LO.OCW2_EOI_ROT = 0xA0;     // rotate on non-specific EOI
 	ChipSet.PIC_LO.OCW2_EOI_ROTSPEC = 0xE0; // rotate on specific EOI

-Also, by defining constants using the "long form" above, rather than the more conventional "short form" (ie, standard Object notation):
+By using fully-qualified property names for each constant, the code has a more C-like appearance (think *#define*) that's also easier to preprocess.

+However, I've gradually switched to the more conventional JavaScript object notation for class constants:

 	ChipSet.PIC_LO = {
 		OCW2_EOI:           0x20,           // non-specific EOI (end-of-interrupt)